Overview

 Collection groups

-In order for the websites to be captured quickly and efficiently, they have been grouped into collections based on whether it is a Faculty, Department, School, Centre, Institute website, or administrative function based website such as Student Administration, Student Services, External Relations and Information Management.
+Domains are grouped into collections based on whether it is a Faculty, Department, School, Centre, Institute website, or administrative function based website such as Student Administration, Student Services, External Relations and Information Management.

 To find a website, you do not need to know what collection a website is a part of.
 Instead, you only need to enter in the URL to find out whether or not it has been archived.